gallettilance/kviz/README.md

     # Get the networkx graph.
     the_graph = dg.get_graph()

-    # Loop through the graph.
+    # Loop through the graph by looping through the model.
     for l in range(len(model.layers)):  # get number of layers layer = model.layers[l]
         for n in range(0, layer.input_shape[1]):  # get number of nodes in that layer